ART & SPIRITUALITY

 Professional Background

-I received my B.A. in Communication Studies from the University of North Carolina at Greensboro, where I studied semantics, rhetorical analysis, and cultural criticism.
-I learned about iconography at Union Theological Seminary from Romanian Orthodox priest and professor Dr. John A. McGuckin and his wife Eileen McGuckin, who is a renowned iconographer in the East.
+I received my B.A. in Communication Studies from the University of North Carolina at Greensboro, where I studied rhetorical and cultural analysis, social psychology, semantics, and linguistic anthropology.
+My graduate studies at Union Theological Seminary focused theological aesthetics and the inherent relationship between art, religion, and spirituality.
+My master's thesis offered a postmodern and postcolonial analysis of how Western churches have come to define "sacred music" and art.
+I learned iconography from Romanian Orthodox priest and professor Dr. John A. McGuckin and his wife Eileen McGuckin, who is a renowned iconographer in the Eastern Orthodox church.
 In addition to my music career, I've worked as an artist in many different mediums including graphic design, photography, theatre, and film.
 I enjoy painting, crafting, calligraphy, and cosplay, and consider myself a die-hard fan of Star Wars, DC, Marvel, Tolkien, Narnia, Harry Potter, She-Ra, and many other cartoons from the 1980s.
 Click here to read my published chapter on theology in relation to Thanos and the MCU's Infinity Saga.

 Other Workshop Topics Include: